St Philip's Church, Salford: Organ

 The two-manual organ was made by Renn and Boston in 1829.
-It was moved forwards from a position above the west door to the west gallery in 1873 by Alex Young and Company, who also carried out modifications.
+It was moved forward from a position above the west door to the west gallery in 1873 by Alex Young and Company, who also carried out modifications.
 The organ was cleaned and restored in 1915 by Wadsworth and Company.
 In 1963, Noel Mander, performed further restoration of the organ including reversing some of 1873 modifications to maintain its historic character.

 Present day

 Services and other activities

-St Philips provides worship service at 9:30am (Common Worship Communion service), 10:45am (contemporary service, including groups for children), and 6:30pm (contemporary service, including groups for young people) each Sunday.
+Saint Philips provides a number of worship services; 9:30 am (Common Worship Communion service), 10:45 am (vibrant and contemporary service, including groups for children), and 6:30 pm (contemporary service) each Sunday.

-The church is used for concerts, recitals and community activities.
-It is open to visitors between 10am and 4pm on Wednesdays.

-It runs community activities, groups, and initiatives throughout the week, including Alpha for those exploring the Christian faith, Chapel Tots, Kids Life for primary school aged children, Bags of Hope, and student groups.
+The church runs a vibrant range of events and community activities, groups, and initiatives throughout the week, including Alpha for those exploring the Christian faith, Chapel Tots on Tuesdays for families and carers with babies and toddlers, Bags of Hope, Foodbank, student groups and youth groups.

 Saint Philips works with St Philip's Church of England Primary School, located on Barrow Street.